Table of Contents

 When applying for a mortgage, the first step is to request a Loan Estimate, a form that went into effect in October 2015.
-It is three pages and the lender must provide it to you within three business days of receiving your application.
+It is three pages, and the lender must provide it to you within three business days of receiving your application.
 The form contains important information, such as the estimated interest rate, monthly payment, and closing costs.
-In the wake of the housing crisis, the document is designed to be written in clear English in order to be understood.
+In the wake of the housing crisis, the document is designed to be writtenote in clear English to be clear.

 Image by Jeremy Brooks / Flickr

-There are six key pieces of information that are required in order to receive a Loan Estimate: name, income, social security number (to complete a credit check), address of the home you plan to purchase, an estimate of the home’s value, and the amount you intend to borrow.
+Six key pieces of information are required to receive a Loan Estimate: name, income, social security number (to complete a credit check), the address of the home you plan to purchase, an estimate of the home’s value, and the amount you intend to borrow.

-Official documents are not required to obtain a Loan Estimate, although the Consumer Financial Protection Bureau (CFPB) recommends you do so in order to obtain the most accurate estimate possible.
+Official documents are not required to obtain a Loan Estimate, although the Consumer Financial Protection Bureau (CFPB) recommends you do so to get the most accurate estimate possible.
 You should also request a loan estimate from several lenders.
-This will give you different options to compare in order to choose the best loan.
+This will give you different options to compare to choose the best loan.

-Assuming you are happy with the loan terms from one of lenders, you need to inform one of them that you are ready to go forward with a loan application.
-This is typically done within 10 business days.
+Assuming you are happy with the loan terms from one of the lenders, you need to inform one of them that you are ready to go forward with a loan application.
+This is typically done within ten business days.
 Otherwise, the lender can alter the Loan Estimate or start the process again.
 You may be asked to provide additional documentation to verify the information you have submitted.
-The lender will make a decision on whether to approve or deny your loan application.
+The lender will decide on whether to approve or deny your loan application.

 Typically, lenders will ask for several documents.
 These can be broken down into income and assets/liabilities.
-It will behoove you to have these on hand prior to your loan application.
-On the income side, the list includes two years worth of W-2s and/or income statements/1099 forms for self-employment income, recent pay stubs, and at least your last federal income tax return.
+It will behoove you to have these on hand before your loan application.
+On the income side, the list includes two years worth of W-2s and income statements/1099 forms for self-employment income, recent pay stubs, and at least your last federal income tax return.
 To verify your debts, lenders will ask for a list of all loans, such as credit cards, student loans, car loans, and personal loans.
-To prove your assets, statements from your bank, mutual fund, brokerage, and retirement accounts (e.g. 401k and IRA) should be made available upon request.
+To prove your assets, statements from your bank, mutual fund, brokerage, and retirement accounts (e.g., 401k and IRA) should be made available upon request.

 In the first ratio, lenders will typically limit housing costs to 28% of your monthly income.
 For debt to income, your monthly debt serving costs should not exceed 35% of your income.